Shravan773/Shoonya-Assignment/README.md

 EXECUTION VIDEO IN THE GITHUB REPO ITSELF

 #How to Run

-In the project directory, you can run:
+In the project directory, :

 `npm install`
 To install all dependinces